(Last Updated on : 15/11/2016)

 Indian Film Boards and Associations provide the necessary ideal assistance and backing to the film industries of India, few of them acting as their regulatory bodies.
 The credible luminaries of Indian film fraternities have come together and steadily worked for the betterment of the industry, by collaborating and establishing these various associations.
 By setting up such organisations, they have proactively supported for the cause of growth and promotion of Indian Cinema

 , along with providing different benefits to the influential names in the industry.
 The following boards and organisations have been formed at the national level and all their activities are carried out at the national level.

 Film and Television Institute of India (FTII)

-The CBFC certifies all films publicly exhibited in India.
-Having its Headquarters at Mumbai
+(CBFC) certifies all films that get released and exhibited to public in India.
+Headquartered at Mumbai

-, it has nine regional centres at Bangalore
+, it has 9 regional centres at Bangalore

-.
-A Film Certification Appellate Tribunal (FCAT) has also been constituted under section 5D of the 1952 Act for hearing appeals against any order of the CBFC.
+and Mumbai again.
+A Film Certification Appellate Tribunal (FCAT) has also been constituted under Section 5D of the Cinematograph Act, 1952 for hearing appeals against any order of the CBFC.
 While the work of certification of films is a central subject, the states have to enforce these censorship provisions and bring any violations to the notice of the CBFC.
-The organizational structure of the CBFC is based on the provisions of the 1952 Act and the Cinematograph (Certification) Rules 1983.
+The organizational structure of the CBFC is based on the provisions of the Cinematograph Act and the Cinematograph (Certification) Rules 1983.

 National Film Development Corporation of India (NFDC)